austinjp17/snp500-data-scraper/README.md

-# S&P 500 Constituents Info Fetcher
+# SnP 500 Constituents Info Fetcher

 This is a tool that fetches up-to-date information about the constituents of the S&P 500 index from Wikipedia.
 It retrieves minimal essential details: symbol, sector, industry, date added to S&P 500, and CIK identifier for each company and returns them contained in a dataframe with the companies ordered A-Z.